DARC-UHM/annotation-review/README.md

 ### Usage

+1. Start the application:
+   - **macOS:** Double-click `start.command`.
+The app will pull the latest changes and open in your web browser automatically.
-1. From the root directory of the repository, run the command `./start.sh`.
-The application will automatically open in your web browser.
+   - **Windows:** Double-click `start.bat`.
+The app will pull the latest changes and open in your web browser automatically.
-   1. Alternatively, you can set up an alias in your command line for an easier startup.
-Suggested alias (for MacOS):
-      ```bash
-      alias ir="echo 'Checking for updates...'
-                [COMMAND TO START PYTHON VIRTUAL ENV (e.g. conda activate darc)]
-                git -C [PATH TO LOCAL REPOSITORY] pull
-                gunicorn --chdir [PATH TO LOCAL REPOSITORY] 'application:create_app()' --workers 1 --threads 3"
-      ```
 2. Select a platform (VARS or Tator) using the toggle at the top of the page.

 #### VARS